mattpe/wbma/docs/w2-login.md

    };
    ...
    ```
-1. Remember to add necessary imports and PropTypes to above steps.
+8. Remember to add necessary imports and PropTypes to above steps.
-1. At this point the app should have basic login/logout functionality.
+9. At this point the app should have simple login/logout functionality.

 ### C. Remembering if user has logged in
 1. Install [AsyncStorage](https://react-native-async-storage.github.io/async-storage/docs/install/): `npm i @react-native-async-storage/async-storage`